 Let’s say your daughter lives out of state and does not own an automobile, so she doesn’t have an individual auto insurance policy.
 While she’s visiting your home, you give her permission to operate your vehicle to travel around town.
 Unfortunately, while using the car, she accidentally hits a building, causing $200,000 in property damage to the building.

-If your insurance company (the carrier) in question decides to eliminate this coverage from their policy form as allowed by Section 500.3163 of the Act, you wouldn’t have any coverage under the policy.
-So, your daughter and yourself you be held personally liable for the property damage.
+If your insurance company (the carrier) decides to eliminate this coverage from their policy form as allowed by Section 500.3163 of the Act, you wouldn’t have any coverage under the policy.
+So, you and your daughter be held personally liable for the property damage.
 Your insurance policy wouldn’t cover the cost of the damages.
-You would be paying that $200,000 bill out of your pocket.
+So, you would be paying that $200,000 bill out of your pocket.

 But the scenario doesn’t just apply to personal situations.
 It can apply to business situations, too.
 For example, let’s say, in similar circumstances, an out-of-state employee or business colleague uses a Michigan-based business’ company vehicle and causes property damage to a building.
 The person driving the car and the company that owns the car would be held personally responsible for paying for the damages.